 So for example, if in the key of D again, if we are stacking thirds we are only using the notes within the key of D, e.g. the D major scale.

 With this in mind the I chord uses the notes D, F#, and A, making it a D major chord.
 If we take the II chord, however, we have the notes E, G, and B making the chord minor.

-Chords, when played as part of a progression such as I, IV, V take on specific moods within chord progressions e.g. the I chord is the root and therefore when we return to the I chord the progression resolves.
+Chords, when played as part of a progression such as I, IV, V take on specific roles within chord progressions e.g. the I chord is the root and therefore when we return to the I chord the progression resolves.

-While the V chord adds tension and feels like it must return to the I to resolve the chord progression.
+While the V chord (dominant) adds tension and feels like it must return to the I to resolve the chord progression.

 These can be arranged into three specific groups: Tonic, Subdominant, and Dominant.

 - Tonic chords, are the chords progressions resolve on and therefore create a mood of stability.